MIT's E-Verify Process

 Looking for MIT's E-Verify number?

-Please contact I-9@mit.edu.
+Please email I-9@mit.edu.

-How E-Verify Works for Individuals on the FAR clause
+How E-Verify Works for Individuals on the FAR Clause

 E-Verify requires that information from an employee's or student worker's I-9 form be compared on-line with data from the U.S. Department of Homeland Security and Social Security Administration records to confirm employment eligibility.
 The E-Verify process must be completed within 30 business days of the date an employee or student worker is assigned to the contract.